PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 [Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) illustrates the key relationships between important recipe and configuration packages in a UML diagram.
-The model captures an abstract understanding of how the different recipe components fit together to control the MBL build for any target platform. <!---Target platform is redundant according to the way we use both words elsewhere in the docs.
+The model captures an abstract understanding of how the different recipe components fit together to control the MBL build for any target. <!---Target platform is redundant according to the way we use both words elsewhere in the docs.
 Which should we go with?--->

 Note that an entity's color indicates the layer in which it resides and follows the same color coding used in [Figure 3.7](#figure-3.7).

-The `${MACHINE}.conf` is the top level control file specifying how the key boot components (ATF, OP-TEE, u-boot and Linux) form a working bootchain.
+The `${MACHINE}.conf` is the top level control file specifying how the key boot components (ATF, OP-TEE, U-Boot and Linux) form a working bootchain.
 It includes the `${machine}.conf` supplied by the `meta-[soc-vendor]` BSP layer, which in turn includes `[soc-family].inc`.
 For more information on `${MACHINE}.conf`, `${machine}.conf` and `[soc-family].inc`, see [Section 5.0](../develop-mbl/5-0-machine-configuration-files.html). <!---More double include here--->

-The `[soc-family].inc` specifies the u-boot recipe by setting `PREFERRED_PROVIDER_virtual/bootloader = u-boot-XXXX`.
+The `[soc-family].inc` specifies the U-Boot recipe by setting `PREFERRED_PROVIDER_virtual/bootloader = u-boot-XXXX`.
-The `u-boot*.bb` base recipe controls building `u-boot` as the boot loader, subject to machine configuration file settings.
+The `u-boot*.bb` base recipe controls building U-Boot as the bootloader, subject to machine configuration file settings.
 For more information on `u-boot*` processing, see [Section 6.0](../develop-mbl/6-0-u-boot.html).

 The `[soc-family].inc` specifies the Linux kernel recipe by setting `PREFERRED_PROVIDER_virtual/kernel = linux-XXXX`.